facct25pd/facct25pd.github.io/_pages/about.md

 profile:
   align: top
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_full_width: true # displays the image as a full-width banner
+  image_circular: false
   more_info: >

 # selected_papers: true # includes a list of papers marked as "selected={true}"